pabelkabir/New_APEC_OpenSource_Kabir_V2/README.md

 ### QM/MM (APEC) Protocol for Flavo-proteins.

+### Requirements:

+1) Install Dowser, Modeller, Scrwl4, Molcas (7.8) and Tinker (5)

+2) Install VMD and make sure it can be run sliently from prompt.

+3) Modify "atomdict.db" into the directory "~/dowser/DATA" to allow Dowser to recognize the RET or any other chromophore

+4) Update sample-ARMconfig file (See details in that file) and then run install.sh

 Includes technical details needed for future development:

-1. Before getting started, modify your .bashrc or .bash_profile to include PATH variables from this .bashrc: /userapp/APEC_Kabir/bashrc_backup.
+1. Before getting started, modify your .bashrc or .bash_profile to include PATH variables from this .bashrc: template/bashrc_backup.
+This bashrc is an example.
+Modify it based on your PATH variables of all the modules.

 2. New_APEC.sh (/userapp/APEC_Kabir/New_APEC/New_APEC.sh): This is the first script to run to start a calculation.
 To start, all you need is a pdb file.
 Delete unwanted chains and groups from the pdb (e.g., if the system is a dimer made up of chains A and B and you only want to model the monomer, you can delete chain A).